SoulFireMage/Katiya_Starship/content/mathsummaries/Information Theory_ Leverage Map.md

 > *For independent continuous random variables X, Y:*
 > $$e^{2h(X+Y)} \geq e^{2h(X)} + e^{2h(Y)}$$

-**Why it matters:** This is the information-theoretic analog of the Brunn-Minkowski inequality in geometry.
+**Importance:** This is the information-theoretic analog of the Brunn-Minkowski inequality in geometry.
 It implies:
 - Gaussian has maximum entropy for given variance
 - Central limit theorem has information-theoretic proof
 - Bounds on capacity of Gaussian channels